giorgiovass/GitHub-Job-Number1Test/Demo Files/test/rate_limits.md

 <!---DEFAULT RATE LIMIT-->

 {% if include.endpoint == "default" %}
-We apply the default Braze rate limit of 250,000 requests per hour to this endpoint, as documented in [API rate limits]({{site.baseurl}}/api/api_limits/).
+We apply the regular Braze rate limit of 250,000 requests per hour to this endpoint, as documented in [API rate limits]({{site.baseurl}}/api/api_limits/).

 <!---PUT /scim/v2/Users/YOUR_ID_HERE--->
 {% elsif include.endpoint == "update dashboard user" %}